BlueDogChriss/library-management-system/README.md

 # library-management-system
-Master projects, Application System for Managing a Library in JAVA
+Master projects, Application System for Managing a Book Library in JAVA